Transitions

 Employment

-If you are planning on moving into paid employment, you can apply for Access to Work (ATW) support, which can help pay for equipment or reasonable adjustments.
+If you are planning on moving into paid employment, you can apply for Access to Work (ATW) support.
+This can help pay for equipment or reasonable adjustments.
+Reading about ATW and applying early will help with a smooth transition into new placements.

 Paid Internships for Young People with Vision Impairment